DisnakeDev/guide/.github/CONTRIBUTING.md

 4. Run `pre-commit`.
     - If you want to install the pre-commit hooks to automatically run before every commit, use `pre-commit install`
     - Otherwise, use `pre-commit run --all-files` to run all checks once.

+>[!NOTE]
+> Before contributing please search if these is an issue about what you are making.
+If not please do so, otherwise you might make something we will not contribute.